 An argument is possible (“hash value” certificate is not mandatory) for two matters –

 • 1.
-The requirement in the Certificate stated in Section 63(4)(c) is laid down in the sub-section (2) of Sec.
+The particulars in the Certificate stated in Section 63(4)(c) are specifically and categorically laid down in the sub-section (2) of Sec.
 63. The “Part A” Certificate in the schedule contains all things in sub-section (2) of Sec.
 63. So the “Part B” Hash Value Certificate is not mandatory as per the “Section”.

 • *.*Note: